tbarn/new-website/posts/2020-in-review-taylor-barnett.md

 [The Importance of Bi-Directional Incident Response Integrations](https://www.transposit.com/blog/bi-directional-incident-response-integrations/)
 [SREcon Americas 2020: Exposing the Human Factor](https://www.transposit.com/blog/srecon-americas-2020-exposing-the-human-factor/)

+I did notice one interesting pattern: I did almost no long form writing in March and June.
+I blame Covid-19 and our nation's other epidemic, racism, for that.
+My brain was focused on things that mattered a lot more, and that's okay.

 ## <i class="fas fa-file-alt"></i> Documentation:
 I worked on various new and updated docs pages for the Transposit docs.